Code of Conduct Policy

 Grand County Public Library Code of Conduct

-The Grand County Public Library has an obligation to its patrons to maintain an atmosphere conducive to reading, study, research, and the pursuit of life-long learning opportunities.
-Library patrons are expected to use the Library, including its facilities, grounds, resources and materials, in a responsible, appropriate, and courteous manner.
+The Grand County Public Library has an obligation to its patrons to maintain a safe and appropriate environment that allows all patrons to use the library to the fullest extent during regularly scheduled hours.
+Library patrons are expected to use the Library, including its facilities, grounds, resources and materials, in a respectful, appropriate, and courteous manner.

 This Code of Conduct exists for the comfort and protection of all.
 It will be courteously and firmly enforced by Library staff.
 Behavior becomes unacceptable when it infringes on the rights of others to utilize library services and facilities, when it could result in injury to oneself or others or when it could result in loss or damage to patron or Library property.
 If necessary, the police may be called for assistance.
 Persons who fail to follow the Library Code of Conduct, depending upon the severity of the offense, may be given a verbal warning, suspended from utilizing Library privileges, suspended from entering Library property for a specified time period, and/or face legal action.
 Repetitive violations could mean permanent

-Instances of irresponsible use of the Library and supporting examples include:
+Instances of inappropriate use of the Library and supporting examples include:

 (a) Any illegal activity including stealing, damaging, or altering any Library property.

-Examples (include but are not limited to): gambling, altering or damaging setup of computer equipment or software; writing on Library materials; cutting or tearing out pages from Library materials; carving table tops; puncturing upholstery; trampling the landscape; starting a fire; moving furniture without the express consent of the Library staff; or use of furniture in any manner that may damage the furniture, including placing feet on the furniture; using a library card for which you are not an authorized user to check out library materials or use the library’s public access computers.
+Examples (include but are not limited to): gambling, altering or damaging setup of computer equipment or software; writing on Library materials; cutting or tearing out pages from Library materials; carving table tops; puncturing upholstery; trampling the landscape; starting a fire; moving furniture without the express consent of the Library staff; or use of furniture in any manner that may damage the furniture; using a library card for which you are not an authorized user to check out library materials or use the library’s public access computers.

 (b) Disorderly, drunken, dangerous, disruptive, or threatening behavior that may jeopardize the personal safety of adult patrons, juvenile patrons, staff or facilities at the Library, or that cause a nuisance to other patrons or Library staff.

-Examples (include but are not limited to): cursing; making obscene gestures; wearing clothing which can reasonably be deemed vulgar or obscene by community standards; wearing inadequate clothing including failure to wear shoes; approaching patrons or staff and engaging in unwanted or inappropriate interaction; threatening the personal safety of patrons or staff; transmitting threatening, harassing, malicious, or abusive language and images; running, skateboarding, or rollerblading; fighting; spitting; using a laser pointer (except for authorized use in a presentation); climbing the courtyard walls; improperly using Library restrooms or facilities for purposes such as bathing, shaving or changing clothes; disciplining children in a manner which disrupts use of the Library by others; leaving children under the age of eight unattended on Library premises; entering non-public areas of the Library without permission.
+Examples (include but are not limited to): cursing; making obscene gestures; wearing clothing which can reasonably be deemed vulgar or obscene by community standards; wearing inadequate clothing including failure to wear shoes; approaching patrons or staff and engaging in unwanted or inappropriate interaction; threatening the personal safety of patrons or staff; transmitting threatening, harassing, malicious, or abusive language and images; running, skateboarding, or rollerblading; fighting; spitting; using a laser pointer (except for authorized use in a presentation); climbing the courtyard walls; improperly using Library restrooms or facilities for purposes such as bathing, shaving or changing clothes; disciplining children in a manner which disrupts use of the Library by others; entering non-public areas of the Library without permission.
 Any bicycle or other item blocking the Library entryway is subject to confiscation.

 (c) Loitering (Patrons shall be engaged in activities associated with the use of a public library while in the building.)